Debatosh Guha: Research and published works

-Guha and his research group have contributed towards the development of science and engineering for both microstrip antenna and Dielectric Resonator Antenna (DRA).
+Guha and his research group have contributed towards the development of science and engineering for both microstrip antennas and dielectric resonator antennas (DRAs).

-Guha introduced the concept of Defected Ground Structure (DGS) integration technique to microstrip antenna and developed the theoretical understanding followed by experiments.
+Guha introduced the concept of defected ground structure (DGS) integration technique to microstrip antennas and developed the theoretical understanding followed by experiments.
 His group explained the mechanism of weakening the cross-pol generating modes and mitigating two major issues in microstrip elements and arrays: (i) high cross-polarized radiations and (ii) mutual coupling among array elements causing scan-blindness in the radiation patterns.

 A long challenging issue of high cross-polarized radiations occurring across the diagonal planes of a microstrip patch has been resolved by his group in 2020.
 The source of the problem has been theoretically identified along with some representative solutions in two different ground current conditions.